berks

 SYNOPSIS

-berks COMMAND [options]
+berks command [options]

 PARAMETERS

-Specify the path to the Berksfile (defaults to `Berksfile`).
+Specify an alternative path to the Berksfile.

 DESCRIPTION